-The Company sells its geophysical services primarily to large independent oil and gas companies operating in the United States.
+The Company sells its geophysical services primarily to large independent oil and gas companies operating in the U.S. and Canada.
 The Company performs ongoing credit evaluations of its customer's financial condition and, generally, requires no collateral from its customers.

+During 2009 our largest customer accounted for approximately 30.8% of revenues.
 During 2008 our two largest customers accounted for approximately 26.7% of revenues.
-During 2007 our two largest customers accounted for approximately 22.0% of revenues.
-During 2006 no customer accounted for more than 10% of revenues.
-As of December 31, 2008, three customers accounted for 26%, 13% and 9% of outstanding accounts receivable, respectively.
-As of December 31, 2007, three customers accounted for 31%, 27% and 16% of outstanding accounts receivable, respectively.
+During 2007 our largest customer accounted for approximately 12.1% of revenues.
+As of December 31, 2009, three customers accounted for 19%, 19%, and 12% of outstanding accounts receivable, respectively.
+As of December 31, 2008, two customers accounted for 26% and 13% of outstanding accounts receivable, respectively.
+During 2009 our two largest vendors accounted for approximately 22% and 10% of our purchases.
+No vendor represented over 10% of purchases in 2008 or 2007.